About Us

 ABOUT US

-English Together has served hundreds of immigrant workers in nearby communities.
+English Together served hundreds of Latino workers in nearby communities.

-English Together brings together and creates rich connections between ordinary speakers of English and low-wage, immigrant workers by preparing volunteers to provide one-on-one “coaching” in workplace English.
+English Together brings together and creates rich connections between ordinary speakers of English and low-wage workers by preparing volunteers to serve as one-on-one “practice partners” in workplace English.

 Our Values